Zikt/IsaacThani/content/home/accomplishments.md

   certificate_url = "https://prod-cert-bucket.s3.amazonaws.com/downloads/8d6d0b63d8f44166a25c01da66fb7786/Statement.pdf"
   date_start = "2018-10-03"
   date_end = "2018-12-10"
-  description = """Taught by Prof David Miller, I got a substantial introduction to quantum mechanics and how to use it.
+  description = "Taught by Prof David Miller, I got a substantial introduction to quantum mechanics and how to use it.
 I intend to read further and if possible, take the 2nd part of this course online."

 [[item]]
   organization = "FreeCodeCamp"